-The amount of NPL of Premier Bank is Tk 650 crore, which is 4.5 percent of its total liquidity and a standard level of bad loan ratio, its Managing Director M Reazul enterprises while giving out loans as the sector is growing fast and there is less possibility of the loans going sour, Karim said.
+The amount of NPL of Premier Bank is Tk 650 crore, which is 4.5 percent of its total liquidity and a standard level of bad loan ratio, its Managing Director M Reazul

 "The amount of the NPL is going down gradually."
 He said Premier Bank would open 500 agent banking booths in rural areas within next two years with a view to bringing the village people under the banking network.
-The bank will give priority to small and medium